robot-descriptions/awesome-robot-descriptions/CONTRIBUTING.md

     2. Contains only the description (rather than a bigger project).
     3. Is the original source (rather than a fork).
 * License: report the SPDX identifier of the description license, see: https://spdx.org/licenses/
+* Meshes check: meshes are distributed with the description
 * Inertia check: see below
 * Collision checK: see below